 At one time, Brooks Memorial State Park in south central Washington had an extensive network of equestrian trails, but sadly, they fell into disuse and became overgrown.
-Lucky for all of us, in recent years park managers have teamed up with Back Country Horsemen volunteers to re-open the park’s historic trails!
+Luckily for all of us, in recent years park managers have teamed up with Back Country Horsemen volunteers to re-open the park’s historic trails.

 You’ll find additional riding on the 900-acre park’s hilltops, which feature stands of oak trees and grassy meadows that offer views toward the Columbia Gorge.
 You can even see Mt.
 Hood from one vantage point.
 On the hilltops, you can ride the forest roads, follow the indistinct trails, or go cross-country.